Dyson’s latest vacuum shoots green laser beams

 So in 2021, Dyson will launch more products than at any time in the company’s 29-year history, including nine products coming over the next two months.
 They have an unprecedented suite of sensors to visualize and quantify your cleaning.
 On top of that, the company will continue opening brick and mortar Dyson Demo Stores, adding 25 new stores to expand its worldwide footprint by roughly 10%.

-“We are doing a slightly counter culture thing,” says Dyson founder and CEO James Dyson.
+“We are doing a slightly counter culture thing,” says Dyson founder and chief engineer James Dyson.
 “Whilst stores are closing down, we’re actually opening them up.
 Because I think if we’re providing new technology people want to see if it’s worth it and what it does.
 We need a place where we can show that and actually demonstrate it to them.”

 The UX of cleaning